 What to look for: Look for footwear that’s easy to put on and take off, and look for footwear that incorporates a lacing system that is both comfortable and effective and that allows for some customizability.

 Foot comfort is one of the more subjective things to assess when shopping for shoes, but it’s an important consideration.
 A foot-healthy shoe doesn’t necessarily have to be comfortable to be effective, but you will be more likely to consistently wear a foot-healthy shoe if it feels comfortable on your foot.
 Certain factors help determine whether or not a shoe is comfortable, including the type of material the soles and upper are constructed from, how the shoe fits around your instep and heel, how the shoe’s tongue sits against the front of your ankle and foot, the quality and usefulness of the included insole, the roominess of the shoe’s toe box, etc.

-What to look for: Look for footwear that holds your foot snugly in place throughout your instep and around your heel well allowing plenty of room in the toe box to let your toes roam free.
-A great shoe should feel comfortable right out of the box, without requiring a long (or any) “break-in” period.
+What to look for: Look for footwear that holds your foot snugly in place throughout your instep and around your heel while allowing plenty of room in the toe box to let your toes roam free.
+A great shoe should feel comfortable right out of the box (especially for those accustomed to minimalist footwear), without requiring a long (or any) “break-in” period.

 A Note About Shoe Appearance